Understanding Indian Law for Child Custody

 • Child's Preference: Their preferences may be considered depending on their age and maturity.
 Typically, the views of older children carry more weight in the decision-making process.

 The overarching goal is to ensure that custody arrangements serve the child's health, safety, and growth, reflecting a sensitive approach that respects the child's needs and familial bonds.
 Each case is unique, and the courts often rely on detailed evaluations and sometimes expert testimonies to make informed decisions that uphold the child's best interests.
-These considerations form the bedrock of child custody laws in India, striving to provide children with the best possible outcomes during familial transitions.
+These considerations form the bedrock of child custody laws in India with the help of best child custody lawyer in Delhi , striving to provide children with the best possible outcomes during familial transitions.

 Custody Under Different Religions